 If you need to up your game, this FREE EMAIL COURSE will walk you through three action steps to generate revenue now.
 I use this exact process every quarter.
 It is a foundational piece of my business development strategy.

 The mission of Billable at the Beach® is to help you find the courage to start your own consulting business so you can have the freedom and flexibility to live life on your terms.
 You can meet or exceed your full-time corporate pay.
-I am excited to meet all the new consultants as we grow this Billable at the Beach® community!
-Please join our free group of 6-figure earners starting and running successful consulting businesses, Billable at the Beach® Community.
+I am excited to meet all the new consultants as we grow this Build Your 6-Figure Consulting Business Community!
+Please join our free group of 6-figure earners starting and running successful consulting businesses, Build Your 6-Figure Consulting Business Community.
 Selfishly, I am hoping lots of you join me, so I will be surrounded by even more like-minded people.